Using dust to constrain dark matter models: Results

 \subsection{Calibrating the simulations}

 The most significant point of difference between the dark matter models is the satellite galaxies, which we now compare in our simulations.
-We plot the cumulative satellite mass function for the Milky Way analogues in Figure \ref{fig:subhalo_central_pop}, with the ten brightest Milky Way satellites overplotted in red triangles.
+We plot the cumulative satellite mass function for the Milky Way analogues in Fig. \ref{fig:subhalo_central_pop}, with the ten brightest Milky Way satellites overplotted in red triangles.
 We use observed satellite masses from Table 1 of \cite{lovell_matching_2023} and references therein.
-For this work, we define a satellite galaxy in the simulation as a subhalo with at least one stellar particle and at least 100 total particles, corresponding to a minimum stellar mass of $6\times 10^{5}$\msun{} and a minimum total mass of $6\times 10^{8}$\msun{}.
-The minimum total particle number limit is implemented to try to avoid artificial haloes known to plague warm dark matter simulations \citep{wang_discreteness_2007, power_spurious_2016}.
-In this setup, these artificial haloes will dominate the mass function at $M_{\text{lim}}\simeq 1\times10^6$\msun{} \citep{wang_discreteness_2007, lovell_properties_2014}, which is well below our halo mass resolution limit.
+For this work, we define a satellite galaxy in the simulation as a subhalo with at least one stellar particle and at least 100 total particles, corresponding to a minimum stellar mass of $6\times10^{5}$\msun{} and a minimum total mass of $6\times10^{8}$\msun{}.
+The minimum total particle number limit is implemented to try to avoid artificial haloes known to plague WDM simulations \citep{wang_discreteness_2007, power_spurious_2016}.
+In this setup, these artificial haloes will dominate the mass function at $M_{\text{lim}}\simeq2\times10^8$\msun{} \citep{wang_discreteness_2007, lovell_properties_2014}, which is below our satellite mass resolution limit.
 While we include anything with a singular star particle, most satellites contain $\gtrsim$10 star particles and generally several hundred gas and dark matter particles.
-Contrary to expectations, the warm dark matter simulation with 5\% supernova efficiency produces the most satellite galaxies of all the simulations.
+Contrary to expectations, the WDM simulation with 5 per cent supernova efficiency produces the most satellite galaxies of all the simulations.
 We expect this is a unique case where the satellites have merged at different times rather than a trend in the simulation.
 We discuss this further in Section \ref{sec:MW_sats}.
 All the simulations show good agreement with the observed number of satellites, but with so few, it's difficult to distinguish the effect of the combination of dark matter models and feedback efficiencies.